yelouafi/websql.js/README.md

 	// code will go here
 </script>
 ```
-first we create a database instance
+first thing pf course you need to create a database instance

 ```javascript
 var db = new websql.Db("db");
 ```
-to execute some query there is a basic exec method
+to send raw sql statements there is the basic exec method

 ```javascript
 db.exec('create table if not exists todos (num integer primary key, task text, duedate text)')